RPFacco/360-photo-capture-app-v2/README.md

 ## Memory

-The 40 blobs are held in memory until you hit export, and the ZIP is built as one more blob on top of that — roughly 60 MB at the current still size.
-It is stored, not deflated (`compression: "STORE"`), because compressing 40 JPEGs in one pass was enough on its own to push mobile Safari over its limit.
+Each photo is saved to IndexedDB as it is taken instead of being held in memory until export.
+The ZIP is stored, not deflated, because compressing 40 JPEGs in one pass was enough on its own to push mobile Safari over its limit.
 If the export dies, lower `STILL_SETTINGS` in `app.js`.

 ## Files